-You probably love inviting friends and family to your home, but you’re likely stressing over the preparations that you need to do to ensure that you’re ready for their visit.
+You probably love inviting friends and family over to your home, but you’re likely stressing over the preparations you need to do to ensure that you’re ready for their visit.

 Are there enough beds?
 What are their dietary preferences?
 How about their sleeping habits?

 Part of being a gracious host is anticipating the needs of your guests and helping them have a convenient and comfortable stay.
-While no one probably expects you to provide a 5-star accommodation, it’s a good idea to go out of your way and do small things that can make your guests feel more special.
-You don’t need to spend a lot, the small things make a huge difference.
+While no one probably expects you to provide a 5-star accommodation, it’s a good idea to go out of your way and do small things that will make your guests feel more special.
+You don’t need to spend a lot; the small things can make a huge difference.

-If you don’t want to be embarrassed by unexpected surprises when your loved ones stay over your home, you need to set aside time to plan for their stay.
-This will help minimise awkward moments and ensure that everyone will have an awesome time.
+If you don’t want to be embarrassed by unexpected surprises when your loved ones stay at your place, you need to set aside time to plan for their visit.
+This will help minimize awkward moments and ensure that everyone will have an awesome time.

 Ready to prepare your home?
-Here are things that you can do:
+Here are some things that you can do.

-Even if your guest room already looks super clean, you need to actually spend time in there to know what it’s like.
+Even if your guest room already looks super clean, you need to actually spend time in there to know what it will be like for your guests.
 Is the temperature too cold?
 Are the linens okay?
 Pretend that you’re the visitor in your home and see what it feels like.
 What do you think can be done to improve the surroundings?

-Don’t forget to add snacks and drinks, especially if they came from long hours of travel.
-They might be embarrassed to go down and check out your kitchen on their first night, so make sure that they have something to eat and drink in case they get hungry.
+Don’t forget to add snacks and drinks, especially if they have traveled for hours.
+They might be embarrassed to go down and check out your kitchen on their first night, so make sure they have something to eat and drink in case they get hungry.

-Don’t forget the bathroom!
-Make sure that you have a good stock of the bathroom essentials such as shampoo, soap and toilet paper.
+Make sure that you have a good stock of bathroom essentials such as shampoo, soap, and toilet paper.
 Keep in mind that different guests have different needs.
-For women guests, you might want to put tampons and other feminine products.
-For men, you might want to put shaving cream.
+For female guests, you might want to put tampons and other feminine products.
+For men, leave a bottle of shaving cream on the counter.
 For kids, you might want to add a potty trainer.

-Surprise your guests by adding items that feel a bit more luxurious.
-If you have a bathtub, consider leaving out some Epsom salt such as our Chakras Bath Soak that can help your guests enjoy a relaxing bath.
-Epsom salt is known for numerous health and beauty benefits.
+Surprise your guests by adding items that feel a bit more luxurious than usual.
+If you have a bathtub, consider leaving out some Epsom salt such as our Chakras Bath Soak that can help your guests have a refreshing muscle soak.
+Epsom salt is known for its numerous health and beauty benefits.

 Our special Epsom salt blends are enhanced with 100% pure essential oils that can help you enjoy aromatherapy benefits as well.
-We have a lot of blends to choose from.
+We have a wide variety of blends to choose from.
 Which one do you think your house guests will love using?